Free consultation

 • Loss of quality of life

-There is no set amount of compensation paid to Chicago medical malpractice victims.
+There is no set amount of compensation paid to medical malpractice victims.
 Rather, the total compensation paid will depend on the overall severity of the injury, the egregiousness of the error, how long it takes a person to recover, and more.

 How Long Will a Medical Malpractice Lawsuit Take?